 - Before switching on the product, ensure that the voltage and frequency indicated on the product match the available power source.
 If the power adapter does not adjust automatically, set the correct value and check the rating of the fuse. - If a product has an exchangeable fuse, its type and characteristics are indicated next to the fuse holder.
 Before changing the fuse, switch off the product and disconnect it from the power source.
 How to change the fuse is described in the product documentation. - Only use the power cable delivered with the product.
 It complies with countryspecific safety requirements.
-Only insert the plug into an outlet with protective conductor terminal. - Only use intact cables and route them carefully so that they cannot be damaged.
+Only insert the plug into an outlet with protective conductor terminal.

+- Only use intact cables and route them carefully so that they cannot be damaged.
 Check the power cables regularly to ensure that they are undamaged.
-Also ensure that nobody can trip over loose cables. - If the product needs an external power supply, use the power supply that is delivered with the product or that is recommended in the product documentation or a power supply that conforms to the country-specific regulations. - Only connect the product to a power source with a fuse protection of maximum 20 A. - Ensure that you can disconnect the product from the power source at any time.
+Also ensure that nobody can trip over loose cables. - If you connect the product to an external power supply, use the one delivered with the product or recommended in the product documentation.
+The external power supply must conform to the country-specific regulations. - Only connect the product to a power source with a fuse protection of maximum 20 A. - Ensure that you can disconnect the product from the power source at any time.
 Pull the power plug to disconnect the product.
 The power plug must be easily accessible.
 If the product is integrated into a system that does not meet these requirements, provide an easily accessible circuit breaker at the system level.